Skip to main content

 Which COVID vaccines are safe during pregnancy?

-No vaccine is preferred or considered safer than the other.
-You can choose from any of the available 2024-2025 COVID vaccines, including:
+No single COVID vaccine is preferred or considered safer than the other.
+You can choose from any of the available 2025-2026 COVID vaccines, including:

 Do you need multiple COVID vaccine doses during pregnancy?

-Good to know: If you have a weakened immune system because of a health condition or medication, you may also need a second vaccine dose.
-It’s typically given 6 months after your first dose to make sure you have continued protection against the virus.
+Good to know: If you have a weakened immune system because of a health condition or medication, you may need additional doses.
 This decision is best made with the healthcare professional that’s managing your specific condition.

 Is it better to be vaccinated or unvaccinated during pregnancy?

-Available data and expert recommendations show that it’s better to be vaccinated during pregnancy.
+Available data and expert recommendations show that it’s better to be vaccinated than unvaccinated during pregnancy.

 If you’re pregnant, you’re more likely to get very sick from COVID compared to someone who isn’t pregnant.
 This means that you may be more likely to need treatment in an intensive care unit (ICU), to be on a ventilator to help you breathe, or to die from an infection.
 COVID infection can also worsen the risk of having complications during pregnancy, including blood clots, high blood pressure (including preeclampsia), or heavy bleeding after delivery.

 Many people think that the COVID vaccine increases the risk of complications during pregnancy.
 But it’s actually the infection itself that’s dangerous.
 Severe COVID infections increase the risk of having your baby early or delivering a stillborn baby.
-It also increases the chance of your baby having to spend time in the neonatal ICU after delivery.
+It also increases the chance of your baby having to spend time in the neonatal intensive care unit (NICU) after delivery.

 Although the vaccines can cause side effects, the benefits of being vaccinated outweigh the potential risks.
 COVID vaccines decrease the risk of severe infection and complications from infection.
-Both the CDC and the American College of Obstetricians and Gynecologists recommend that you receive a COVID vaccine during pregnancy.
+Both the American Academy of Family Physicians and the American College of Obstetricians and Gynecologists recommend that you receive a COVID vaccine during pregnancy.
+The CDC also still acknowledges that it’s important for pregnant people to stay up to date with their 2025-2026 COVID vaccine.

-Keep in mind: There are a couple exceptions to this recommendation.
+Keep in mind: There are a couple exceptions to these recommendations.
 If you had a serious reaction to a COVID vaccine in the past or developed inflammation around the heart within 3 weeks of receiving a COVID vaccine, discuss the risks and benefits of the vaccine with your prenatal care team before getting another one.

 The bottom line

-COVID-19 vaccines are safe to receive during pregnancy.
+COVID-19 vaccines are safe to receive during pregnancy and while breastfeeding.
 Pregnant women are at higher risk for severe COVID infection compared to those who aren’t pregnant.
-COVID infection can also increase the chance of having complications during pregnancy, including preeclampsia, early delivery, or delivering a stillborn baby.
+COVID infection itself can also increase the chance of having complications during pregnancy.

 It’s recommended to get vaccinated for COVID to prevent complications that can affect you and your baby.
 It doesn’t matter which vaccine you receive, and you can be vaccinated at any point in your pregnancy.
 You should reach out to your prenatal care team if you test positive for COVID or if you’re experiencing fever and/or prolonged side effects after receiving the vaccine.